 The components of M-69 were naphthemic acid, palmitic acid, aluminum soap, oleic acid, and gasoline.
 They were placed in tubes about two inches in diameter and 20 inches long, then placed in a 19-unit hexagonal, bound, and located in a bomb shell with a three-foot long paper tail (to slow its descent)..

 When this bomb was exploded about a hundred feet over the ground, it was dispersed like a burning, sticky aerosol, and attached itself to anything that it could find.
 It burned more furiously than any other incendiary device, exhausting as fuel whatever flammable thing it contacted.
 It could also be dropped all the way to the ground, where it would lay for some number of seconds before exploding, sending dozens of flaming fragments (embedded in cheesecloth) flying in all direction, for a hundred yards or more, looking for flammable things to eat.
-One such bomb—a 6-pound unit—could start dozens, if not hundreds, of fires.
+One such bomb—a 6-pound unit—could start dozens of fires.

 This was a product of the US Army Chemical Warfare Services, and manufactured by Nuodex Products and the Arthur D. Little Company.
-(Oddly enough, the Arthur D. Little Company--today an international management firm--was also instrumental, at the same period of time, in producing the first massively-available dosages of penicillin.)
+(The Arthur D. Little Company--today an international management firm--was also instrumental, at the same period of time, in producing the first massively-available dosages of penicillin.)
 The flammable element is more commonly known now as napalm.
 In a popular article in Collier's Magazine (14 April, 1945), the M-69 was dubbed “Tokyo Calling Cards”